Light rings and long-lived modes in quasi-black hole spacetimes: Introduction

 \section{Introduction}

 Generally speaking, black holes are seen as the most fundamental particles in general relativity and modified theories of gravity.
-Since the first black hole solution, that is, the Schwarzschild black hole was found in 1916 \cite{Schwarzschild:1916}, theoretical properties of black holes have been extensively and deeply studied, including but not limited to the spacetime structure, thermodynamics, geodesics, quasinormal modes (QNMs) and the like.
+As the first black hole solution, the Schwarzschild solution was found in 1916 \cite{Schwarzschild:1916}.
+Since then, theoretical properties of black holes have been extensively and deeply studied, including but not limited to the spacetime structure, thermodynamics, geodesics, quasinormal modes (QNMs) and the like.
 Compared to the great achievements in the theoretical aspect, the progress of experimental observations of black holes had been slow for a long time until the discoveries of gravitational waves made by LIGO and Virgo \cite{LIGOScientific:2016aoc, LIGOScientific:2016sjg, LIGOScientific:2017vwq} and the appearance of the first image of the black hole at the center of M87 photographed by the Event Horizon Telescope (EHT) \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2019uob, EventHorizonTelescope:2019jan, EventHorizonTelescope:2021bee, EventHorizonTelescope:2021srq}.